What is it?

 It’s especially effective when your players feel safe — that’s when the twist hits the hardest.
 Because they know that melody, and now it’s betraying them.

-Do it with Music Master!
+Do It with Music Master!

-Fig. 1 - First Fixed Value controller
+Fig. 1 – Creeping Dread.

-Fig. 3 - Events
+Fig. 3 – Effect in the Editor view.

 Ready when you are